 The increase of open source, the rise of open APIs and open ecosystems, and virtualisation is making the telecoms software market more open than ever before.
 This means that what were once considered key functional advantages delivered by software can now be eroded as competitors can quickly catch up in terms of software functionality.
 In the BSS space what were once considered key functional advantages are now considered basic capabilities.

 Open, plug and play system architectures are becoming the norm.
 Service providers want to reduce IT and operational costs – but they also need to run their business in a manner that can compete and beat competition coming from OTTs and everywhere else.
 To do this, they are asking for agile architectures and collaborative suppliers working as partners.
 Open architectures enable best of breed stacks.
-This can drive better commercial deals from vendors.
-This saves money and also gets service providers out of vendor lock-in prison.
+This can drive better commercial deals from vendors and saves money.

 A lot of BSS functionality is becoming standard.
 What was yesterday’s brilliant innovation is today’s basic functionality.
 As telcos become digital first businesses and 5G starts to roll out, the pace of change in the industry will increase.
 The timescale from a piece of software functionality being considered brilliant to being viewed as basic functionality will decrease.
-This highlights another reason why vendor lock in doesn’t work: service providers are all too often dependent on the product road maps and stringent release policies of the vendors.
-If you’re a large service provider and spend enough money with the large vendor to dictate the release strategy, then maybe that’s ok – but if not, then forget it.
+This highlights another reason why buying everything from a single network equipment vendor doesn’t work: service providers are all too often dependent on the product road maps and stringent release policies – and if BSS isn’t a main component of your supplier’s business then that may be a bit risky.